evcc-io/evcc/README.md

       Charge Power = PV Meter Power + Battery Meter Power - Residual Power

-  The *battery meter* is expected to deliver negative values when charging, positives values signal discharging and are ignored.
+  The *battery meter* is expected to deliver negative values when charging and positive values when discharging.

 ### Charger setup